 Not always the case.

 I hate the way food marketers try to mislead us.
 I don’t just blame them though, I blame the FDA for allowing it to happen.
 Did you know that the FDA allows marketers to label their products as 0 grams of fat as long as it has less than .5 grams per servings?
 That might not seem like that much, but if there are 30 servings in a box, you could potentially be eating 15 grams of trans fat – yuck!
+You can read the FDA’s rounding rules right here from their own website.

 Eating Healthy Is More Expensive